Pfizer Case Study

 Core drilling of concrete walls, as a part of a project for mechanical penetrations, was planned for at Pfizer’s manufacturing facility in Kalamazoo, Michigan.
 However, prior to drilling, the project consultant, CH2M Hill, needed to locate the reinforcing steel inside the walls in order to preserve structural integrity and prevent damage to the site.

-Diamond scanned 16 locations of 8” thick concrete wall on 4 different floors.
+Diamond scanned 16 locations of 8” thick concrete walls on 4 different floors.
 A 2’x2’ area around each location was targeted to allow for core drilling location adjustments.
 Scans were completed using the 1500 mHz antenna (structure scan).
 Because of accessibility issues, 12 of the 16 locations had to be scanned using a lift operated by the Diamond Subsurface Imaging technician (MIOSHA certified operator).
 At each area, the actual locations of reinforcing steel were clearly identified and marked so that there would be no doubt as to their location.

 By locating and verifying all of the steel reinforcement Diamond delivered to CH2M Hill a survey